 Football season is always at the forefront of our fall entertainment in Marion.
 Each autumn, the Chamber hosts "Hogs on the Square" for a great time of community involvement and just plain fun.
 We rent a giant screen for Courthouse Square and watch a Razorback game, enjoy some tailgating, and cheer on the Hogs, always with high hopes no matter the season stats.

-Marion’s Esperanza Bonanza Festival, held every May, features barbecue, crawfish, live music, a carnival, rodeo and lots of other activities.
+Marion’s Esperanza Bonanza Festival, held each fall, features barbecue, crawfish, live music, a carnival, rodeo and lots of other activities.
 Visit EB’s website for more info about dates and activities – www.esperanzabonanza.org.

-There’s no better way to welcome the Christmas season than with our local Christmas on the Square and Christmas Parade.
-Christmas on the Square is a wonderful community event held the first Thursday after Thanksgiving.
-The atmosphere is magical as visitors and residents come to Courthouse Square and enjoy our tree lighting, holiday music, kids' activities, and highlighted, of course, by a visit from old St. Nick himself.
-The Marion Christmas Parade, held the following Thursday, is the perfect example of "small town America" as friends and family line the streets to watch local kids and kids-at-heart participate in the magic of the season.
+There’s no better way to welcome the Christmas season than with our local Christmas Parade.
+The Marion Christmas Parade is the perfect example of "small town America" as friends and family line the streets to watch local kids and kids-at-heart participate in the magic of the season.
 Watch our website for news on more details of these events.

 When you visit us, don't forget to stop in West Memphis and visit the AR Welcome Center, located just off the east Service Rd, I-55 North.